Introducing the Exploit Chronicles Campaign

 Over the last couple of months, I have been bitterly amazed at how some so-called Ghanaian programmers write software, especially when it comes to applications that are exposed to the Internet.
 Nowadays, it seems one only needs to know how to install Wordpress on a web server to call himself a "software engineer."
 Better yet, if you have seen Sergio Corbucci's 1966 film Django, then you are already an EC-Council certified Python hacker.
 By contrast, in medieval times, for instance, an apprentice had to serve for seven years before setting up as a master.
 Do we have a bearing today?
 Does good enough code even make good enough software?

 Considering how the Internet has penetrated our society (and the huge amount of resources that can be found on the Web), one is inclined to believe that folks would be adequately versed in their field of practice.
 Sadly, that is not the case.
 Often does one encounter professed super intelligent programmers when they are but merely smart software developers.
 They follow the famed academic fallacy that programming is a subset of software development, so if you are a software developer then you are a programmer as well.
-Do these ones even know what a CPU register is?
-"Man, that isn't necessary—they just build web apps."
+Do they even know what a CPU register is?
+"Man, that ain't nothing—they just do web stuff!"
 Aha, that's why they write bad code too!

 Exploit Chronicles—Case studies of bad code